Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 datascience:
   - title: Data Science Stuff
     excerpt: "In 2017, I graduated from Royal Holloway with an MSc in Data Science.
-While I have no aspirations to be a _Data Scientist_, I did enjoy the experience of writing my own implementations of algorithms such as _K Nearest Neighbours_, _Neural Networks_, and _Hierarchical Clustering_ in __R__.
-Also used was __MATLAB__, which no-one uses.
-Therefore projects worked on in these languages will be added last."
+Here, I enjoyed the experience of writing my own implementations of algorithms such as _K Nearest Neighbours_, _Neural Networks_, and _Hierarchical Clustering_ in __R__.
+Also used was __MATLAB__.
+Projects worked on in these languages will be added last."
 ---